platelminto/java-bittrex/README.md

 # java-bittrex
 Java wrapper for the 1.1 version of the Bittrex API (version 2 [here](https://github.com/platelminto/java-bittrex-2)).
-Methods return a String with the response in JSON format.
+Methods return a String with the response in JSON format, and can then easily be requested for information by converting them into a map using the Bittrex.getMapFromResponse() method.

 ### Usage
 ```